zehanort/oclude/README.md

 ## Limitations & known issues

 1. For the time being, `oclude` instruments the OpenCL source code directly in order to count the LLVM instructions that are executed.
 To achieve that, a mapping between the OpenCL C source code and the LLVM bitcode [basic blocks](https://en.wikipedia.org/wiki/Basic_block) has been designed.
 As you may know, a 1-1 mapping between source code and basic blocks of an [IR](https://en.wikipedia.org/wiki/Intermediate_representation) is not a trivial problem, which means that many design choices had to be made.
 For this mapping to be properly designed, *no optimizations could be used during the parsing of the LLVM instructions to which the input source file is compiled*.
-This means that the instruction counts that are reported when using the `kernel` command with the `--instcounts\-i` mode of operation corresponds to the unoptimized OpenCL source code.
+This means that the instruction counts that are reported when using the `kernel` command with the `--instcounts/-i` mode of operation corresponds to the unoptimized OpenCL source code.
 2. If there are certain sizes and/or values of the input arguments that may lead the specified kernel to a segfault, there are 3 different possible outcomes:
     - normal execution
     - empty output